markusfleck/PARENT/README.md

   3.2) PARENT.x

     This program can be considered the core of this suite.
-It calculates the conformational entropy according to the pairwise Mutual Information Expansion (MIE).
+It calculates the configurational entropy according to the pairwise
+    Mutual Information Expansion (MIE).
 Please read

     B. J. Killian, J. Y. Kravitz, and M. K. Gilson, J. Chem.
 Phys.
 127: 024107 (2007).